rinoschnyder-prog/sword-fencing/README.md

-# ⚔️ Sword Fencing is mobile
+# ⚔️ Sword Fencing is mobile only

 > A fast-paced, high-octane 30-second stickman fencing duel game.
 > Win through 10 precision slashes, a devastating 1-hit Charged Heavy Strike, or unleash the ultimate **Qi Energy Blast**!